 The food market in County Durham is growing, with around 100 small producers of food and 1,000 outlets where food products are sold, including retailers, independent shops, restaurants and accommodation outlets.

 Durham Food Hub’s mission is to get even more locally produced products onto menus and on the shelves of outlets – and ultimately give producers a tangible route to the national market.

-GROWING DURHAM MENU
+DURHAM FOOD HUB MENU

 DURHAM FOOD HUB NEWS

 Food producers from across County Durham have been selected to supply their products to a new £15m hotel which recently opened.
 Hotel Indigo has teamed up with Durham Food Hub to serve up 34 tasty products which have all been grown or made by independent producers...